usr-lab/usr-lab.github.io/publications/index.md

 Wallkötter, S., Stower, R., Kappas, A., Castellano, G. (2020).
 A Robot by Any Other Frame: Framing and Behaviour Influence Mind Perception in Virtual but not Real-World Environments. *2020 ACM/IEEE International Conference on Human-Robot Interaction (HRI2020)*, 2020. https://doi.org/10.1145/3319502.3374800

 Calvo Barajas, N., El-Garf, M., Perugia, G., Peters, C., & Castellano, G. (2020).
-Can a Social Robot Be Persuasive Without Losing Children’s Trust? *15th ACM/IEEE International Conference on Human Robot Interaction (HRI), 2020*.
-Late breaking reports.
+Can a Social Robot Be Persuasive Without Losing Children’s Trust? *In Companion of the 2020 ACM/IEEE International Conference on Human Robot Interaction (HRI2020)*, 2020. https://doi.org/10.1145/3371382.3378272

 #### 2019
 Gao, Y., Sibirtseva, E., Castellano, G., Kragic, D. (2019).
 Fast Adaptation with Meta-Reinforcement Learning for Trust Modelling in Human-Robot Interaction. *IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2019)*, 2019.